Doughnut holes are the perfect treat with a hot cup of coffee. These doughnut holes are covered in an almond caramel sauce that you'll go crazy for!

 As Pass the Sushi continues to grow, I get to learn so many new things and meet new people and build friendships.
-I had a fun first last Friday, when I was featured on Chef Dennis’ blog More Than A Mount Full.
+I had a fun first last Friday, when this doughnut holes recipe was featured on Chef Dennis' blog, Ask Chef Dennis.

 Doughnut Holes with Almond Caramel Sauce

 From Every Day with Rachael Ray Magazine (March 2011)

 - 1 Tbl plus 2 teaspoons active dry yeast (½ ounce)

 - ¾ cup warm water

 - 1 cup almonds, toasted

 - 1 stick (4 ounces) plus 3 tbs unsalted butter

 - ¼ teas pure almond extract